可替代绩效评估

 Operating result (EBIT)

-"Operating result" corresponds to earnings before interests and taxes.
+"Operating result (EBIT)" corresponds to earnings before interests and taxes.

 "EBIT margin" corresponds to the operating result (EBIT) divided by sales.